 Internal Linking Plugins

-So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress linking function.
+So far, we have looked at how to create internal links to content manually using the WordPress link tool.

-Are there any WordPress plugins that can perform this work?
+Are there plugins for WordPress that can automate this job?

-Yes, there are!
-As we explain in this article, there are WordPress plugins for just about everything you can imagine.
-And if you can’t find a plugin that does what you want, one can be created for you.
+Yes … Of course!
+As we explain in this article, there are WordPress plugins for everything you can imagine.
+And if you can’t find a plugin that does what you need, one can be created for you.

-Also, depending on the kind of WordPress theme installed on your website or blog, you can benefit from additional internal linking features such as:
+Also, depending on the kind of WordPress theme installed on your website or blog, you can get additional SEO benefits from internal linking features such as:

 - Related posts

-In another article, we’ll discuss additional content linking strategies in WordPress, examine the pros and cons of automating content links in WordPress, and look at several plugins that can help you create internal linking automatically.
+In another article, we’ll discuss additional content linking strategies in WordPress, look at the pros and cons of automating content links in WordPress, and look at various WordPress plugins that can help you create internal links automatically on your site.

 (Internal linking for SEO.
-Screenshot source: No Sweat WP Internal Links Lite plugin)
+Image sourced from: No Sweat WP Internal Links Lite)

 Congratulations!
-Now you know how to easily create internal content links in your WordPress posts and pages.
+Now you know how easy it is to add links to content in your WordPress pages and posts.